 The twist is that Candy Cabs is owned by Jackie and Elaine played by Jo Joyner and Lisa Millet respectively – and all of their staff and customers are female too.

-Its basis reminded me of the 1963 film Carry on Cabby where Hattie Jacques played the head of an all female taxi company in opposition to an all male firm – with just the one significant difference that the owner of that firm was her husband (played by Sid James)!
+Its basis reminded me of the 1963 film Carry on Cabby where Hattie Jacques played the head of an all female taxi company in opposition to an all male firm – with just the one significant difference that the owner of that firm (played by Sid James) was her husband!

 Candy Cabs is directed by Minkie Spiro who has written for the BBC’s Hustle and Channel 4’s Skins which are two favourite shows of mine so I was looking forward to the first episode.